SmartAutonomyLab/SMC-EDP/README.md

 ## How to Use This Code

-### Required Dependencies
+### 0. Required Dependencies

 ### 1. Run Vissim Traffic Simulation
 First obtain the traffic data by running the simulation included in the [Vissim Simulator folder](../main/Vissim%20Simulator).
+The simulator will output `.att` data files.
+Convert these into `.xlsx` files.

+### 2. Reformat Data
+After obtaining the traffic data, use the script `Read_Data.m` to read the `.xlsx` files and convert them into `.mat` data files.